goauthentik/authentik/website/docs/releases/_template.md

 ### Kubernetes

-Upgrade the helm chart to the new version
+Upgrade the Helm Chart to the new version, using the following commands:

 ```shell
 helm repo update